 Please read this guide cover to cover and share the information with parents and scouts.
-This guide was put together to provide the adult leaders with the necessary information to get the crew/ troop ready for an exciting high adventure week.
+This guide was put together to provide the crew leader with necessary information to get the crew ready for exciting high adventure.
 Please do not hesitate to call or email our office with any questions you might have.